Nepmia/Nepmia/README.md

 ![Nepmia_2020JP](https://user-images.githubusercontent.com/64558289/136078331-65645cca-4623-4de7-b16b-f50f6fdb8ddb.png)

 # Who am I?
 21 Random french person who got interested in design in 2014, have been self-learning most since then.
-Got interested in front-end developpement in 2016 and in back-end developpement in 2019.
+Got interested in front-end developement in 2016 and in back-end developement in 2019.

 Currently doing my second year/3 for my front / motion / design qualification in a sandwich training.

 Most of my pro. repos are private but you can still check my public personal works on my orgs or here on my profile.
 I really like open-source and I kinda want to release some open-source tools in the future like a self-hosted portfolio manager, a python front-end (material) framework and some other stuff.

-# Mid-Level Front-End Developper
+# Mid-Level Front-End Developer
 I do front-end stuff so I use front end stuff :
 - HTML/CSS/JS Vanilla
 - I like [Materialize](https://materializecss.com/)